linkdevelopment/FilePicker_Android/README.md

 ```
 **allowSyncWithGallery**
 ```
-check if should copy the captured image/video to the gallery
+Set to true, if you would like the captured images and videos to be added to the Gallery.
 ```
 **galleryFolderName**
 ```
-app-specific folder name in the gallery by default is null and captured image/video saved in the default folder
+Set it to a name if you would like the captured images and videos to be added to the Gallery inside a folder specific to your app.
+If not sent, the files will be saved in the default folder.
 ```
 **selectionMode**
 ```
-refers to [SelectionMode] enum class.
-Used to check if should allow multiple selection or single selection
+In case of picking files, you can set the selection mode to be single or multiple.
 ```
 **thumbnailSize**
  ```